 hours of pre-approved Category II (non-ACHE) continuing education

 credit for this program toward advancement, or recertification in the

 American College of Healthcare Executives.
 Participants wishing to have

 the continuing education hours applied toward Category II credit should

 indicate their attendance when submitting application to the American

 College of Healthcare Executives for advancement or recertification.

-The NRHA's Rural Health Clinic Conference and Critical Access Hospital Conference are held in conjunction each October.
+NRHA's Rural Health Clinic Conference and Critical Access Hospital Conference are held in conjunction each October.
 These popular conferences include educational sessions geared toward hospital and clinic administrators, financial officers, or clinical directors on topics such as billing and reimbursement, leadership and board governance, recruitment and retention, and survey and certification.
-The NRHA will seek continuing education credit from the American College of Healthcare Executives for both of these conferences.
+NRHA will seek continuing education credit from the American College of Healthcare Executives for both of these conferences.

 The American Academy of Physician Assistants accepts prescribed credit from the AAFP.

 Questions?
 Comments?
 Contact Meaghan McCamman at (202) 639 - 0550 or McCamman@NRHArural.org.